 Lady Gaga attends amfAR's event in New York to kick off Fall 2010 Fashion Week.
 Not only did she perform, but she also accepted the Award of Courage on behalf of Elton John, and his partner David Furnish.

-What it is: A highlighting powder that enhances the complexion packaged in a palette inspired by YSL's Y-Mail handbag collection.
+A highlighting powder that enhances the complexion packaged in a palette inspired by YSL's Y-Mail handbag collection.

-What it does: This limited-edition collector's item is presented in a golden case stamped with the address of the historic Yves Saint Laurent couture house, and placed inside a fashionable YSL pouch.
+This limited-edition collector's item is presented in a golden case stamped with the address of the historic Yves Saint Laurent couture house, and placed inside a fashionable YSL pouch.
 This complexion powder consists of three pearly shades superimposed on one another, and applies with a cashmere-like, smooth feel.
 The result is skin which looks soft and radiant.